kylejablon/kylejablon.github.io/README.md

 ### The stack I'm used to working in.

+I've been using Python, Pandas, and Spark since about 2016, and their associated toolkits.

-Stuff I use a lot: Python, Spark, sklearn, Jupyter, xgBoost, SHAP, Jenkins, Azkaban
+Other stuff I use a lot: sklearn, xgBoost, SHAP, Jenkins, Azkaban

 Stuff I'm trying to pick-up: Dask